Procurement Explained

 Negotiating the terms of a contract must take into account all of the above.

-Next are those potential sticking points which can determine how well the contract will work in practice.
+Next are those potential sticking points which can determine how well the final agreement will work in practice.

 These include defining: